 Who can use Nimbla?

 Every UK-registered business (including sole traders) doing business with UK-based limited and public limited companies — not sole traders though.
 We are working on that and hope to change it soon.

 Will I get the full amount back?

-Not everything as there’s a standard deductible charge of 10% or more, which is dependent on the customer’s credit rating.
+Not everything as there’s a standard deductible charge of 10%.
 We aim to pay you within 30 days once your claim has been approved.